ethanolivertroy/killercoda-scenarios/istio-fedramp-compliance/step1/text.md

 # Check the PeerAuthentication policy
 kubectl get peerauthentication -A

-# Validate that mTLS is enabled for all services
+# Validate that mTLS is enabled for the mesh
-istioctl x authz check deploy/istiod -n istio-system
+istioctl analyze -k --failure-threshold=Error
 ```{{exec}}

 This command should confirm that our Istio installation requires strict mTLS for service-to-service communication.